Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 If one of your employees wants to raise a claim in the employment tribunal, they must use early conciliation first.

 Early conciliation is usually free of charge and often informal.
-But final decisions aren’t always legally binding (unless they go through a COT3 process).
+But final decisions are not always legally binding (unless they go through a COT3 process).

 Expert support

-Here at Croner we have a team of experts on hand to help you handle your employment contracts from the drafting process to ensuring they're updated with the most recent employment law changes.
+Here at Croner, we have a team of experts on hand to help you handle your employment contracts from the drafting process to ensuring they are updated with the most recent employment law changes.

-Get in touch with one of our experts for more advice on handling a breach of employment contract on 0800 141 3920.
+Contact one of our experts for more advice on handling a breach of employment contract on 0808 501 6651.

 Related resources